-- Swelling or a lump around jaw, mouth, or neck area.
+- a swelling or lump around the jaw, mouth, or neck area

-- Noticeable difference in the shape of one side of the neck or face.
+- a noticeable difference in the shape of one side of the neck or face

-The following factors can increase the risk of developing salivary gland cancer:
+Several factors can increase the risk of developing salivary gland cancer.

-- Radiation therapy for cancers in the head and neck increase the risk of developing salivary gland cancer later.
+People who have undergone radiation therapy for previous cancers of the head and neck may have a higher chance of developing salivary gland cancer later in life.

-- Workplace exposure to substances such as nickel alloy dust and silica dust may be a factor.
+Workplace exposure to substances, such as nickel alloy dust and silica dust, may also be a factor.

-The physician will ask the patient about their medical history and examine the sides of the face, the mouth, and the area around the jaw.
-If any lymph nodes seem to be enlarged, this could be a sign of cancer.
+The doctor will ask the person about their medical history and examine the sides of the face, the mouth, and the area around the jaw.
+If they notice any swelling in the lymph nodes, this could be a sign of cancer.

 Muscle weakness or numbness in the face could indicate that the cancer has spread to the nerves.

-Depending on the initial findings, surgery may be carried out to remove and test the whole tumor.
+Depending on the initial findings, they may recommend surgery to remove and test the whole tumor.

-Treatment for salivary cancer, as for many cancers, often involves surgery, radiation therapy, chemotherapy, or a combination of these.
+Treatment for salivary cancer often involves surgery, radiation therapy, chemotherapy, or a combination of these.